sussy-code/providers/README.md

    - proper serialization (with content-type headers) for standard fetcher
    - automatically parse json
  - error logging for failed scrapers
- - make the lib not compile into one file, keep dependency structure
  - add all real providers

 Future todos: